vikasgoyal.github.io

 ◑ Semi-Autonomous

-Autonomy Reasoning The robotic system executes dispensing automatically but operates under predefined safety rules with pharmacists supervising exceptions and clinical appropriateness.
+Autonomy Reasoning The robotic system executes dispensing within defined guardrails, with pharmacists managing exceptions and overrides.

-Key Risk: System integration or configuration errors could propagate mistakes at scale if AI verification logic or drug databases are incorrect.
+Key Risk: System integration failures or sensor errors could propagate incorrect dispensing at scale if not rapidly detected.

 Commercial